InfiniteSearchSpace/Automata-Gen-3/README.md

 	1 = cycle active universe,
 	2 = clear all,
-	3 = toggle automata calculations only
+	3 = test, changes z-layer one to conway